 Prerequisites – Course prerequisites are formally approved by Faculty Senate and published in the catalog.
 They serve to ensure students master certain material before proceeding to material at a higher level, or to ensure courses are taken at an appropriate point in a curriculum.
-SoBA strictly enforces course prerequisites, so you should become familiar with the prerequisites for any course you teach.
-All undergrad SoBA classes have prerequisites electronically enforced in Cyberbear at the time of registration (and after grades roll and the semester starts).
+CoBA strictly enforces course prerequisites, so you should become familiar with the prerequisites for any course you teach.
+All undergrad CoBA classes have prerequisites electronically enforced in Cyberbear at the time of registration (and after grades roll and the semester starts).
 In addition, students may take most upper division business courses until admitted to a business major or minor (minors can only take courses required in the minor).
 Limited exceptions may be granted for graduate students and non-business students required to take an upper division business course as part of their non-business major.
 The Associate Dean handles students with issues with that particular prerequisite.
 Individual faculty members should not waive course prerequisites or indicate that such a decision will be made by the Department Chair or anyone else.
-Prerequisites can be found in the course listing within each department's section of the catalog or on the second page (back) of each SoBA major checksheet.
+Prerequisites can be found in the course listing within each department's section of the catalog or on the second page (back) of each CoBA major checksheet.

 Adds – Students can use Cyberbear to add into courses or change sections where seats are available and prerequisites are met through the 7th instructional day of the semester.
 An instructional day is any day on which classes are held on campus (not just your class’s instructional days).
 After the 7th instructional weekday, students can add into courses only with Department Chair consent, after consulting the faculty member.
 A list of deadlines applicable to a particular semester can be found on Registrar's Calendar page.

 Drops -- Students can drop via Cyberbear without any cause or approval through the first 15 instructional days of the semester.
 After that, they need an instructor’s signature.
-In general, SoBA enforces the UM policy that students cannot drop courses after the 9-week drop date (the 45th instructional day).
+In general, CoBA enforces the UM policy that students cannot drop courses after the 9-week drop date (the 45th instructional day).
 Students wanting to drop after this date must have a dean's approval (aka "petition to drop), and they must have documented proof that they meet one of the narrow reasons for the dean's approval (e.g., situations unavoidable and not in the student’s control, such as change in work schedule, illness).
-SoBA faculty are discouraged from signing petitions when the sole reason is to erase a student’s academic shortfalls up to that point in a course.
+CoBA faculty are discouraged from signing petitions when the sole reason is to erase a student’s academic shortfalls up to that point in a course.
 The absolute last day to sign a petition to drop is the last day of regular classes.
 Petitions require the faculty member to sign and to designate the grade.
 Note that some Department Chairs will not sign these for the instructor since there is a grading determination on the form.
 A list of deadlines applicable to a particular semester can be found on Registrar's Calendar page.

 Incompletes – Incomplete grades may be issued only in very rare circumstances.
 The UM catalog has very explicit language restricting the use of incomplete grades.
 In all cases, the option to give an incomplete grade is at the sole discretion of the instructor.
 An incomplete is an option only if (a) a student has been in attendance and doing passing work up to three weeks before the end of the semester and, (b) for reasons beyond the student’s control and which are acceptable to the instructor, the student has been unable to complete the requirements of the course in time.
 The catalog states that “negligence and indifference are not acceptable reasons” for a student to request an incomplete grade.
 Under no circumstances should an incomplete grade be used to allow a student to take a class in a subsequent semester without enrolling.
 Please consult your Department Chair, mentor, or master teacher if you are unsure if an incomplete grade is appropriate.